bwohlberg/sporco/docs/source/invprob/cmod.rst

 Module cmod
 ===========

-This module includes the :class:`.CnstrMOD` class for solving the problem
+This module includes the :class:`.admm.cmod.CnstrMOD` class for solving the problem

     .. math::